joshbegley/nyt-latest/previous.md

 `Rubio joked that President Trump will have to take over the College Football Playoff if Miami doesn't get in.`\
 https://nytimes.com/athletic/6856109/2025/12/02/marco-rubio-miami-notre-dame-college-football-playoff/

-**Costco Sues Trump Administration for Tariff Refund**\
+**Costco Sues Trump Administration Over Tariffs**\
-`Costco sued the Trump administration for a refund of the tariffs it has paid on imported goods this year, should the Supreme Court rule the tariffs illegal.
-The retail giant has become one of the largest companies to challenge President Trump’s tariffs in court.`\
+`Costco sued the Trump administration for a refund of the tariffs it has paid on imported goods this year, should the Supreme Court rule that the tariffs were implemented illegally.`\
 https://nytimes.com/video/us/politics/100000010560175/trump-tariffs-costco-lawsuit.html

 **Kalani Sitake will stay at BYU despite strong interest from Penn State: Source**\